 You can also start growing Mexican tulip poppies from seedlings found at your local nursery.
 Mexican tulip poppy info says flowers begin to bloom in summer and in the right conditions, continue blooming until frost arrives.

 Choose a sunny area with well draining soil.
 In colder climates, sow seeds in spring when the chance of frost is past.
 Till soil several inches deep, as Mexican tulip poppy info says the plant forms a deep taproot.
 As with most tap-rooted plants, growing Mexican tulip poppies don’t transplant well, so plant seeds into a permanent spot in the landscape.

-Seeds can be started indoors in biodegradable containers 4 to 6 weeks before the last frost possibilities.
-Maintain temperatures of 70-75° F. during germination, which takes 15 to 20 days.
+Seeds can be started indoors in biodegradable containers four to six weeks before the last frost possibilities.
+Maintain temperatures of 70-75 F. (21-14 C.) during germination, which takes 15 to 20 days.